opencog/atomspace/Design-Notes.md

 Which then calls for a generalized axiomatic system.

 This is, of course, what a shape rotator is.
-Insofar as LLM's are wordcels, the core project ot Atomese, and the AtomSpace, is to design a generic shape rotator that can perceive and work with and manipulate shapes.
+Insofar as LLM's are wordcels, the core project of Atomese, and the AtomSpace, is to design a generic shape rotator that can perceive and work with and manipulate shapes.
 To work natively with axiomatic systems, proof-nets, sheaves of interconnecting jigsaws.
 So, here we are.
 That's why we do this.